 The park also include the 18th century Danson House.
 You can tour parts of the Grade I listed Palladian villa at certain times.
 There are grand rooms on the principal floor as well as the Victorian basement kitchen equipped with historic kitchen items.

 The park is in a good spot for extending your walk to other local nature reserves, woods and parks.
-The London Loop runs just to the south through Foots Cray Meadows, Petts Wood and Scadbury Park.
+The London Loop runs just to the south to Foots Cray Meadows, the River Cray, Petts Wood and Scadbury Park.
 The expansive Joydens Wood also lies within walking distance of Bexley train station.

 Danson Park Ordnance Survey Map - view and print off detailed OS map